 Here are a few things you can do to optimize your process at a high level:

-- Set the right expectations for the size of the grant (on both sides)
+- Set the right expectations for the size of the grant.

-- Relieve burdens for the grant seekers wherever you can
+- Make things easier for the grant seekers wherever you can.

-- Have a multi-step process that filters out unfit applicants along the way
+- Design a process that filters out unfit applicants along the way.

-- Ensure that all communications are transparent and effective
+- Ensure that all communications are transparent and clear.

 The gist here is that the best overall process for grantmakers and grant seekers is one that is streamlined and tailored to both parties’ goals.
-While there’s no magic solution for bringing in the right grant seekers, your process can help to narrow the field and send signals to those organizations you eventually wish to fund.
+While there’s no magic solution for bringing in the right grant seekers and nonprofits, your process can help to narrow the field and attract the organizations you eventually wish to fund.

 The best grantmakers borrow.
 Ideas, that is.